-We are a great Nation because we have remained basically united, but with respect to plurality.
+We are a great nation because we have remained united, but for plurality.

 We want a united Mexico, we want a strong Mexico, we want a sovereign Mexico.
 A Mexico of freedoms, a Mexico with peace, because the channels of democracy and justice are broad.

 There is room for everyone in Mexico for which we fight hard.